Workers’ Compensation Insurance

 To report a safety or environmental concern, contact firstname.lastname@example.org.

-After an incident report is submitted, the State Self Insurance Fund (SSIF) will determine if the incident is compensable under workers’ compensation.
+After an incident is reported to the state, the State Self Insurance Fund (SSIF) will determine if the incident is compensable under workers' compensation.
 If an incident is determined to be non-compensable by SSIF, the employee will need to submit any medical bills through their personal medical insurance.
-If an individual needs emergency medical treatment, call 911 or take action to seek the emergency treatment at the nearest emergency facility.
-If an individual is injured, but does not need emergent medical treatment, please call the nurse triage line at 1-833-756-2007 for further assessment and direction for care.

 Frequently Asked Questions